FabriFalasca/delta-MAPS/README.md

                computed the lag-correlations between every couple of domains from a minimum of -12 months to 12 months.
              - netSigLevel = 0.001
              - FALSE

+  IMPORTANT
+  Masked values should be set to -1000000

 Some references